 Salt Springs State Park

-The Friends of Salt Springs Park, a volunteer support group, owns 300 acres adjacent to the park’s southern border, which is also open for public access.
+The Friends owns 437 acres adjacent to the park’s southern border, which also is open for public access.

 Seasons and Hours

 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

 Lackawanna State Park office for facility seasons and hours.

 From Montrose, follow PA 29 north for six miles to the town of Franklin Forks.
 Turn left onto Silver Creek Road and follow for one mile to the park entrance.